Most aviation enthusiasts may find the richness and magnificence of the fastest fighter jets to be the stuff of extravagant dreams.

 Maximum Range: 1,900 miles, 1,600 miles, or 3,000 km/h

-In 1977, the MIG-31 shocked everyone by reaching a brand-new altitudes milestone of 123,530 feet.
+In 1977, the MIG-31 shocked everyone by reaching a brand-new altitude milestone of 123,530 feet.
 At the same time, he broke the previous record for the greatest height attained in the shortest amount of time, ascending 115,000 ft in just 4:11:78.

-Due to its outstanding performance, the Soviet Union chose aircraft MIG-31 Mikoyan as its top fighter jet at the time.
+Due to its outstanding performance, the Soviet Union chose the aircraft MIG-31 Mikoyan as its top fighter jet at the time.
 Additionally, it was the first jet capable of detecting and intercepting stealth fighters using radar.

 As a result, the MIG-31’s development signaled the beginning of a new round of air supremacy battles between the Soviet Union and NATO.
 This aircraft could launch long-range, radar-guided missiles, hold onto both essential and stealth craft, stay in the air for extended periods, and ascend quickly.

 Even in the air battles of today, those qualities are still helpful.
 Up to 2030, the Russian MIG-31 is anticipated to be in use.